-Assignment: Split in to small groups for discussion time.
+Assignment: Split in to small groups for discussion time (See above).

-- Every year at Thanksgiving writing down things you are thankful for and putting them in a jar.
+- Every year at Thanksgiving write down things you are thankful for and put them in a jar.
 Then the next year bring it out, review the past years’ blessings and add new thanksgivings inside.